psycopg/psycopg2/doc/module.rst

 Exceptions
 ----------

-In compliance with the |DBAPI 2.0|, the module makes informations about errors available through the following exceptions:
+In compliance with the |DBAPI|, the module makes informations about errors available through the following exceptions:

 .. todo::